soeirosantos/vault-gcp-backend-terraform/README.md

 }
 ```

-We are setting the `default_lease_ttl_seconds` to 2 minutes which means that the
+We are setting the `default_lease_ttl_seconds` to 2 minutes, which means that the
-secrets will not live longer than 2 minutes by default and we also setting the
+secrets will not live longer than 2 minutes by default, and we are setting the
 `max_lease_ttl_seconds` to 1 hour.

 You may want to run `terraform plan` at this point and check how things are going.

-For this lab we are only interested about managing service accounts from Vault.
+For this lab, we are only interested in managing service accounts with Vault.
-So we are going to configure the `roleset`
+In this way, we are going to configure the `roleset` only.

 ```ruby
 // vault.tf